Disney has a distinct style of animation that has been present ever since Walt Disney first created Oswald the Lucky Rabbit in 1927.

 Even though Isa has closed her commissions until late September, you can still find tons of extra lovable examples of Bredt’s work on Instagram!

-Please SHARE this story with your friends and family!
+Please SHARE these amazing photos with your friends and family!